jadebc/okR/README.md

 At the end of the problem set, include `MyTotalScore()`, which allows the student to see their progress on the assignment so far.

+If your assignment needs to load in data from a separate file, include these files in your distribution to your students.
+It is recommended to release the assignment as a zip file of the problem set itself along with the datasets, all at the same directory level.
+To ensure proper autograding, include these dataset files in your `grading.zip` when configuring the autograder (detailed below).

 ### Writing Tests